Starlink for RV & Boat Internet

 If you disconnect your cable and it must remain outdoors, it's best to find a way to keep it completely dry and absolutely make sure it's dry before plugging it in, or you might find yourself with a fried cable.
 A USB-C cap can be used to place on the end of the cable to keep it dry and clean.

 The proprietary cable ends are also proving to be quite fragile so if it's not connected to the device, take extra caution with it.
 These cable ends should be treated with the upmost care when connecting, disconnecting, and transporting your Starlink equipment.

 Some customers are adding their own RJ45 Connectors to their rectangle dishy's with proprietary connectors.
 This allows them to install a waterproof connector in a storage bay or up on the roof and then connect to what ever connection they need.

 Starlink is not magically immune from the same sort of congestion that often overwhelms cellular networks.
 In fact - Starlink has some unique traits that might make congestion even more of a concern.

 Just like cellular, if you find yourself surrounded by a lot of other Starlink users, everyone's service will probably suffer as the satellite struggles to handle the demands on it.

-Especially if you are "roaming" from your service address and connected at a lower priority - Starlink may prove to be frustrating.
+Especially if you are connected at a lower priority - Starlink may prove to be frustrating.
 And it may not be possible to move your service address officially to an area that is already at capacity.

 Elon Musk himself has pointed out many times that Starlink will always be at a disadvantage in urban and other high-density areas - since it will always be more practical to have multiple cell towers covering dense areas than just a handful of satellites passing in range overhead trying to serve all those same customers.